December 12, 2013

 GM wheat is currently not grown or eaten anywhere in the world, it has never been on the market.

+February 2012: Canadian farmers spoke in communities across Australia.
+Australians want to know why Canadian farmers, processors and citizens, worked so hard to keep out GM wheat.
 “As a young farmer, only recently returned to the farm, I have no desire to grow GE wheat, nor do I want my neighbors to grow it.
 Pollen flow, spillage and the many points where contamination can take place would make it impossible for me to grow GE free wheat.
-On every level it is a bad idea.” stated Matt Gehl, 27, who farms over 1600 ha.
+On every level it is a bad idea.” stated Matt Gehl, 27, who farms over 1600 hectares in Canada.

 The Canadian Wheat Board (CWB) was instrumental in stopping Monsanto's GM Wheat in 2004.
 As a united voice for wheat farmers, the CWB conducted market research which showed our international markets did not want GM wheat and would reject wheat exports from Canada if GM wheat was approved, because of the risk of contamination.
 The CWB also surveyed wheat farmers and found they did not want GM wheat.
 The CWB presented research and the views of wheat farmers to the government.
 Without the CWB, wheat farmers in Canada will have less market power and a weaker political voice - many will be struggling to survive.
 Click here for "7 Reasons Non-Farmers Should Care about the Canadian Wheat Board" or visit www.nfu.ca